 Although the reasons for the danger of extinction are mainly natural, the hand of man has also actively participated in the disappearance of these endangered species of plants.

-The pests, the forest fires and other natural disasters are part of the causes of the endangered plants of the flora world.
+The pests, forest fires, and other natural disasters are part of the causes of the endangered plants of the flora world.

 Table of Contents